What is Supplemental Instruction (SI)?

 SI also prepares you for success in future courses by teaching you the study skills you need to finish your education at the top of your game.

 Supported Courses and Study Sessions

 Each campus offers a variety of courses supported by Supplemental Instruction.
-Make sure the section you select in WebAdvisor is labeled as supported by SI.

 Visit one of the links below to find available study sessions at your campus.
 All links will open in a new window.

 How do I become an SI Leader?

 You may apply to be an SI Leader if you:

 - Completed a targeted course with a B or better

 - Are outgoing and a natural leader among your peers

 Apply by completing an employment application at TCC Job Opportunities.
 Search using the keywords “supplemental instruction.”